-- That the Trust will be required to join a larger Trust in order to operate in the future both financially and in terms of school improvement capacity; - Failure to understand the current performance and the ongoing improvement needed at all schools within the Trust; - Failure to ensure that the Governors/Trustees possess the skills and experience to hold the Executive Team to account; - Introduction of the National Funding Formula; - Two of the school sites have buildings of considerable age and wear.
-Works to get each site up to an acceptable standard could incur high costs; - Pupil numbers have not necessarily matched those predictions from the local authority.
-These will affect finance going forward if they remain low and schools are operating below PAN; - Change of government and any subsequent changes to national education policies.
+- Failure to understand the current performance and the ongoing improvement needed at all schools within the Trust; - Failure to ensure that the Governors/Trustees possess the skills and experience to hold the Executive Headteacher and the Executive Leadership team to account; - Introduction of the National Funding Formula; - Two of the school sites have buildings of considerable age and wear.
+Works to get each site up to an acceptable standard will require heavy financial investment.
+E.g. Eighty year old boilers at Mercer's Wood Academy. - Pupil numbers All schools are running below their maximum numbers on roll.
+Castle Wood and Mercer's Wood are operating some very small classes in certain year groups.
+This therfore, has an impact on future GAG funding. - Change of government and any subsequent changes to national education policies. - Finances over the next three years will be very challenging.
+Due to the Covid 19 pandemic extra costs were incurred through cleaning supplies and also through staffing overtime.
+These costs could not be claimed back from the DfE Covid funding.
+These were unplanned, additional costs.